Jakarta International Equestrian Park

 Jakarta International Equestrian Park or JIEP (Pacuan Kuda Pulomas) is an equestrian sport venue located at Kayu Putih, Pulo Gadung, East Jakarta, Indonesia.
 After renovation, the arena was inaugurated on 2 August 2018.
 This arena was used as a venue for 2018 Asian Games.
 It has land area of 35-hectares with a main four-story pavilion of 1500 seating capacity, two-storied 156 capacity horse stables, athletes lodging, an animal hospital, and training places.

-The park is disable friendly, which has secured international certification from World Organization for Animal Health (OIE) in Paris and from the European Union.
+The park is disable friendly, which has secured international certification from World Organisation for Animal Health (OIE) in Paris and from the European Union.
 After 2018 Asian Games JIEP will also be used for other events, such as a venue for conferences, weddings or even music concerts and art exhibitions.